MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/WordPress.org-built website-connector.md

 ### 3. Graph Connector Agent
 The graph connector agent acts as a bridge between your WordPress.org instance and the connector APIs, enabling secure and efficient data transfer.
 In this step, select the agent configuration you want to use for your connector.

-If you have not installed the [Microsoft Graph connector agent](https://learn.microsoft.com/en-US/microsoftsearch/graph-connector-agent) yet, you can  [download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
+If you do not installed the [Microsoft Graph connector agent](https://learn.microsoft.com/en-US/microsoftsearch/graph-connector-agent), you can  [download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
 Once installed, ensure that the agent is configured correctly to connect your on-premises WordPress.org instance with the graph connector.

 ### 4. Authentication Type
 We support the basic authentication method.
-To enable and configure basic authentication in WordPress.org, please find more details [here](https://make.wordpress.org/core/2020/11/05/application-passwords-integration-guide/).
+To enable and configure basic authentication in WordPress.org, find more details [here](https://make.wordpress.org/core/2020/11/05/application-passwords-integration-guide/).

 ### 5. Staged rollout to limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.

 At this point, you are ready to create the connection for WordPress.org-built website.
 You can click on the ‘**Create**’ button to publish your connection and index published posts and pages from your WordPress.org-built website.

-For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency etc., we have set defaults based on what works best with WordPress.org-built website data.
-You can see the default values below:
+For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency etc., we set defaults based on what works best with WordPress.org-built website data.
+The default values settings are as follows.

 **Page** | **Settings** | **Default Values**
 --- | ---- | ---
-Users | Access Permissions | All published pages or posts indexed using the WordPress.org connector will be visible to all M365 users in your tenant, from Microsoft Search or Copilot.
+Users | Access Permissions | All published pages or posts indexed using the WordPress.org connector are be visible to all M365 users in your tenant, from Microsoft Search or Copilot.
 Content | Index Content | All published posts and pages are selected by default.
 Content | Manage Properties | To check default properties and their schema, click here.
 Sync | Incremental Crawl | Frequency: Every 15 mins